caseypaquola/BigBrainWarp/docs/pages/scripts.rst

      - Path to working directory
      - Required
      -
+   * - desc
+     - Descriptor that determines the naming of the output.
+See more details in `Naming Conventions <https://bigbrainwarp.readthedocs.io/en/latest/pages/toolbox_contents.html#naming-conventions>_`
+     - Required.
+     -
    * - in_vol
      - Full path to input data, whole brain volume.
      - Requires either in_vol, or in_lh and in_rh